Image

 Visa Set-Asides

-The 2022 legislation introduced reserved visa categories to promote investment in specific sectors:
+The 2022 legislation created reserved visa categories to encourage specific types of projects:

-• 20% of EB-5 visas are reserved for rural projects
+• 20% of EB-5 visas reserved for rural projects

 • 10% for high-unemployment TEA projects

-These set-asides may offer reduced visa backlogs and faster processing for eligible applicants.
+These set-asides may reduce visa backlogs and can offer faster processing for eligible investors.

 Conditional Residence and Compliance

-• The required capital investment has been sustained, and
+• The required capital investment has been sustained for the necessary period; and

 Need Immediate Help?